 Who We Are

-Our anti-poaching unit has grown to include seven fully trained full-time scouts who actively patrol, day and night, a large area surrounding Hippo Pools Wilderness Camp within Umfurudzi Park to protect our wildlife, fish and natural environment.
+Our anti-poaching unit has grown to include fourteen fully trained full-time scouts who actively patrol, day and night, a large area surrounding Hippo Pools Wilderness Camp within Umfurudzi Park to protect our wildlife, fish and natural environment.
 Anti-poaching creates jobs, promotes training and education and reduces habitat and wildlife destruction.
-In addition to our patrols, we have a dedicated Conservation Officer who runs conservation clubs in the four local community schools that we support.
-We also run weekend conservation courses for local community children to learn about our animals and their heritage.
+In addition to our patrols, we run conservation courses for local community children to learn about our animals and their heritage.

 At our dedicated facility at Hippo Pools Wilderness Camp we run conservation courses for children to learn about wildlife and their natural environment.